 The first three (3) competitors of the Overall Ranking receive souvenir medals.
-Additional souvenir prizes can be given by the organiser of the last Junior Cuprace.
+Additional souvenir prizes can be given by the organiser of the last Junior Cup race.

-6.1.1 The medals will be provided by the FIS Committee for Grass Skiing and the invoice will be sent to the organiser of the last Junior Cup race.
+6.1.1 The medals will be provided by the FIS Committee for Grass Skiing.
 The FIS Committee for Grass Skiing is responsible for the delivery of the medals in time.